-The first component consists of review of up to 160 Sanborn fire insurance maps of the Spokane area for the years 1952, 1960, 1970, and 1980.
+The first component consists of review of up to 124 Sanborn fire insurance maps of the Spokane area for the years 1950, 1960, 1970, and 1980.
+The spatial domain of the maps reviewed will cover a 1⁄4 mile buffer north of the Mission Reach and a 1⁄2 mile buffer south of the Mission Reach.
+Public domain maps will be obtained from Fire Insurance Maps On-line for the years 1950 and 1960 and purchased from Lightbox/EDR for the years 1970 and 1980.
 This review will identify the locations of industrial facilities and other features that were potential sources of PCB discharges.
-The locations, the industrial types, and the approximate tenure of the facilities will be recorded on a geographic information system (GIS).
+The locations, the industrial types, and the approximate tenure of the facilities will be recorded in a geographic information system (GIS).
 The potential nexus of these facilities with the Spokane River will be examined in the GIS using spatial data for watersheds, stream networks, sewer systems, and topography.

 The second component consists of review of historical reports and associated monitoring data.
 Historical reports will include those from Ecology TCP cleanup sites plus any additional studies identified as relevant by Task Force members.
-The material to be considered will include reports identified via: review of Ecology's "What's in My Neighborhood: Toxics Cleanup" web site (https://apps.ecology.wa.gov/neighborhood/), review of the Ecology memorandum "Assessment of PCBs in Spokane Valley Groundwater" (Marti and Maggi, 2015), and any additional studies identified as relevant by Task Force members.
+The material to be considered will include reports identified via:

+review of Ecology's "What's in My Neighborhood: Toxics Cleanup" web site (https://apps.ecology.wa.gov/neighborhood/), review of the Ecology memorandum "Assessment of PCBs in Spokane Valley Groundwater" (Marti and Maggi, 2015), and any additional studies identified as relevant by Task Force members.
 Relevant reports for all sites with significant potential for PCB contamination will be obtained and reviewed, as will all follow-up monitoring data.